ahogui12/markdown-cv/index.md

 ## Professional experience
 `Jul 2018 - now`
 __Devops Engineer, Black Tiger, Paris, France__
-- Development of Infrastructure as Code tools to ease deployment of vMWare Virtual Machine with Terraform, Packer, Ansible
+- Development of Infrastructure as Code tools to ease deployment of VMware Virtual Machine with Terraform, Packer, Ansible
 - Implementation of a centralised platform and processes for deploying microservices for customers
 - Introduction of security policies, from development environments to production
 - Configuration and Production launch of new microservices